mendix/docs/content/howto/collaboration-requirements-management/on-premises-git-howto.md

 ### 4.5 Opening the Existing Git App

-There are a few ways to open a Git Mendix app, as long as you have Studio Pro started up with the [git feature flag](#enable-feature-flag).
+There are a few ways to open a Git Mendix app, as long as you have Studio Pro [Git support activated](#preparing-git-support).

 #### 4.5.1 Recent Apps List